sjsu-library/unionist/_items/unionist--image-0293.md

 relatedTextIssue:
 filename:
-caption: Puncturing inflated claims of grandeur - in this case in the Anti-Masonic cause - is a perpetually recurring strategy against the privileged.
+caption: Puncturing inflated claims of grandeur - in this case in the Anti-Masonic cause - is a perpetually recurring strategy against the pretentious.
 order: '704'
 layout: items_item
 collection: items